Unicorn Milkshakes

 4.91 from 20 votes

-These unicorn milkshakes are pure MAGIC!
+These Unicorn Milkshakes are pure MAGIC!
 A rich, thick strawberry milkshake is topped with a rainbow of different sprinkles and candies to make a delicious drink fit for a unicorn.

-Yield 2 large milkshakes
+Yields2 large milkshakes

 Ingredients